typhonjs-node-npm-scripts/typhonjs-npm-build-test/README.md

 }
 ```

-Please note that you can add comments to `npm-scripts.json`.
+Please note that you can add comments to `.npmscriptrc`.